Serving Illinois and Nationwide

 Aurora is home to two extensive healthcare facilities that provide ambulatory care and offer surgical procedures.
 When evaluating how well each facility has done in meeting its duty of care to patients, it is crucial to consider factors such as environment, readmission rates, and how well patients are educated by staff on their conditions and treatment.
 We've provided this information for you below.Presence Mercy Medical Center

 Aurora, IL 60506

-It is extremely important to take whatever steps needed to ensure patients will not require readmission, as evidenced by the mortality data.
-Half of heart failure readmissions and almost all of heart attack readmissions ended in the death of the patient.
+It is essential to take whatever steps needed to ensure patients will not require readmission, as evidenced by the mortality data.
+Half of heart failure readmissions and almost all heart attack readmissions ended in the death of the patient.

 Unsanitary environments are conducive to the spread of infection and can result in patient harm even when surgeons and doctors perform their duties properly.Rush-Copley Medical Center

 Aurora, IL 60504

 Rush-Copley is one of the more highly regarded medical facilities in the state, and patients surveyed generally felt that nurse staff and doctors are far more communicative about their treatment than elsewhere.

 Its readmission rates are significantly lower than the state average— 15.4% of pneumonia patients returned within 30 days, 19.7% of heart failure patients returned, and 16.3% of those suffering from heart attacks were readmitted.

 Over 77% of patients surveyed stated they would recommend this facility to others— the exact same number who believed that their bathrooms and rooms were kept sanitary and clean.
 Even though Rush-Copley rated well in most areas, only 56% of its patients were discharged with a full understanding of their treatment.Why You Must Act Quickly Following Medical Errors Involving an Aurora Facility